 - Engage students with the course content in a substantive activity that stimulates their interest in the course and demonstrates your expectations for their class work.
 Involve the students in making observations, asking questions, testing hypotheses, solving problems - in short: doing science, even on the first day.

 - Motivate your students to want to learn more.
 Make explicit connections between course content and students' lives, present information about careers in geoscience, preview "coming attractions," or stimulate their interest with a challenging task.

 - Establish a positive classroom climate.
 Easing students' anxiety facilitates their learning, and it's never too soon to begin.
 "Icebreaker" activities can be very effective in fostering rapport and a comfortable learning environment.

 - Survey your students.
 Finding out what your students want to learn in the course, surveying them about their current attitudes/beliefs toward geoscience, assessing their current knowledge (and misconceptions) about the subject matter, or having them complete a learning styles inventory can provide you with valuable information for your teaching.

 Search for ExamplesSearch the collection of examples for first day of class activities that engage students with course content.
 You can narrow your search by course topic or level, as well.

 References and Resources is an annotated bibliography of additional resources.

-First Day of Class (more info) is a chapter in Tools for Teaching by Barbara Gross Davis that was used extensively in making the First Day of Class pages and provides many useful ideas and suggestions.set of videos from the MERLOT ELIXR project highlights faculty from a number of different disciplines and what they do during their first class session to set the tone for the rest of the course.
+First Day of Class ( This site may be offline. ) is a chapter in Tools for Teaching by Barbara Gross Davis that was used extensively in making the First Day of Class pages and provides many useful ideas and suggestions.set of videos from the MERLOT ELIXR project highlights faculty from a number of different disciplines and what they do during their first class session to set the tone for the rest of the course.
 Click on the image at the right to watch the video clips and see these faculty members in action.